FlashLips: 100-FPS Mask-Free Latent Lip-Sync using Reconstruction Instead of Diffusion or GANs: Abstract

 \section{Abstract}

-We present \emph{FlashLips}, a two-stage, mask-free lip-sync system that decouples lips control from rendering and achieves real-time performance running at over 100 FPS on a single GPU, while matching the visual quality of larger state-of-the-art models.
+We present \emph{FlashLips}, a two-stage, mask-free lip-sync system that decouples lips control from rendering and achieves real-time performance, with our U-Net variant running at over 100 FPS on a single GPU, while matching the visual quality of larger state-of-the-art models.
 Stage~1 is a compact, one-step latent-space editor that reconstructs an image using a reference identity, a masked target frame, and a low-dimensional lips-pose vector, trained purely with reconstruction losses -- no GANs or diffusion.
-To remove explicit masks at inference, we use self-supervision: we generate mouth-altered variants of the target image, that serve as pseudo ground truth for fine-tuning, teaching the network to localize edits to the lips while preserving the rest.
-Stage~2 is an audio-to-pose transformer trained with a flow-matching objective to predict lips-poses vectors from speech.
+To remove explicit masks at inference, we use self-supervision via mouth-altered target variants as pseudo ground truth, teaching the network to localize lip edits while preserving the rest.
+Stage~2 is an audio-to-pose transformer trained with a flow-matching objective to predict lips-pose vectors from speech.
 Together, these stages form a simple and stable pipeline that combines deterministic reconstruction with robust audio control, delivering high perceptual quality and faster-than-real-time speed.